niharpaul/niharpaul.github.io/_pages/publications.md

 author_profile: true
 ---

 ## Manuscripts in Preparation

 **Nihar Paul**, J. T. Farrar.
-*Effect of 20–50-Day Variability on Upwelling in the Arabian Sea.*
+*Effect of 20–50-Day Variability on Upwelling in the Arabian Sea (2026).*
 Manuscript in preparation for submission to *Journal of Geophysical Research: Oceans*.

+---

+Abhilash Kokkairala, **Nihar Paul**, Debasis Sengupta, Manikandan Mathur (2026).
+Post-Monsoon Winds Drive Deep Near-Inertial Energy Penetration in the Bay of Bengal.
+Manuscript in preparation for submission to *Geophysical Research Letters*.

 ## Preprints